Course-specific learning objectives

 It should be noted, however, that while economic-managerial issues are largely common to all areas of management engineering, technical issues are characterised by differences that make it problematic to identify a common denominator at the specialist level.

-For this reason, the subjects offered in the Second-cycle Degree Course in Management Engineering are divided into two macro-types articulated in three different educational paths (curricula) (see framework A4.b2 below for details).
+For this reason, the the course units offered in the Second-cycle Degree Course in Management Engineering are divided into two macro-types articulated in three different educational paths (curricula) (see framework A4.b2 below for details).

 The first, common to all members, and characterised by the topics that together form the backbone of the future management engineer's education.
 These themes characterise the cultural profile of the future management engineer in areas such as business information management and business information systems, data analysis, design and development of management control systems and business development strategies as well as the area of design and control of physical and information flows, industrial logistics and supply/distribution chain control.

 The second allows the individual student to choose the professional profile most suited to his or her characteristics, thus completing his or her technical-economic-scientific training.
-In them, teachings related to:
+In them, course units are offered related to:

 In teaching, ample space is devoted to activities complementary to traditional lectures, such as internships and company visits, seminars, discussion of case studies.
 Lastly, the design and development of the final thesis is required to make an appropriate commitment in order to stimulate problem-solving skills and decision-making and operational autonomy.